rohan-paul/Hacking-School-Full-Stack-Bootcamp-Projects/React-Practice-Snippets/User-Followers/README.md

-Implementation of a wrapper component (User) and under it 2 more component (Profile and Followers).
+Implementation of a wrapper component (User) and under it 2 more components (Profile and Followers).

 The structure of my components are like this